Matans844/my-website/docs/notebooks/data-structures/trie.md

 When searching for a work in the tree, if we have a suitable new node to go to (another unnamed default dictionary), the line `temp = temp[c]` does this transition.
 We are now in a new node of the tree, which is a child node of the last node.
 This node represents a shared prefix between inserted words.
 It still does not necessarily represent a word that was inserted into the tree.
 For that we need some way to signify, during the build process, that we finished adding a word in the current node.
 This an be done by adding a key to the default dictionary representing this node.
 This is done by adding the `_end` key to be set to `True`.

 ##### Building
 When building the tree, and after inserting a whole word, the `curr` variable "sits" at the last node.
 This node is represented by a default dictionary.
 We then insert a default key to signify that this node is special, as it was inserted into the tree.
-This is done using the `setdeafult` method, which inserts the `_end` key.
+This is done using the `setdefault` method, which inserts the `_end` key.
 Then, as mentioned earlier, when searching for a word, we know the word exists in the tree if and only if we had a valid traversal for every letter in the word, and we have this special key in the last node.

 #### Printed representation